Alaska Mortgage Lender Surety Bond

 - Review the lender checklist to ensure all requirements are met.

-- Provide copies of the following if applicable: if any questions answered “Yes” on the disclosure statement, provide supporting documentation; if using a DBA name or other trade name, attach the Business Name Registration obtained through the Alaska Division of Corporations, Business and Professional Licensing; if a Trust, submit a copy of a Certificate of Trust and the governing instrument with all amendments; if non-profit submit a copy of the IRS 501(c)(3) designation letter or statement from a State tax entity.
+- Provide copies of the following if applicable: if any questions answered “Yes” on the disclosure statement, provide supporting documentation; if using a DBA name or other trade name, attach the Business Name Registration obtained through the AK Division of Corporations, Business and Professional Licensing; if a Trust, submit a copy of a Certificate of Trust and the governing instrument with all amendments; if non-profit submit a copy of the IRS 501(c)(3) designation letter or statement from a State tax entity.

 - Provide a copy of a State issued Certificate of Authority and/or Good Standing Certificate dated not more than 60 days prior to submitting the application and complete the Alaska Affidavit form.